PlanTL-GOB-ES/EHR-normalizer/README.md

 -------------

-This software requires to have PDFMiner installed on your system (included in the resources directory).
+This software requires to have PDFMiner installed on your system (included in the resources folder).
 Note that PDFMiner is distributed under its own license.

 ### Directory structure